bedrock-foundation/wallet-standard/packages/core/standard/README.md

 There should be standard error codes for known failure conditions.

+`I would love to see a document enumerating these errors and failure conditions.
+Might it make sense to make use HTTP error codes?
+These are failure standardized and developers are familiar with them.`

 ### Provide a reference implementation

 A browser extension wallet that implements minimal functionality should be created.
+`I would be happy to help wit this.`

 This will act as a reference implementation and let us test the practicability of the design.

 A dapp that implements limited functionality should also be created.
+`I would be happy to help with this also.`

 This will let us determine whether any breaking changes to Wallet Adapter are required.